ellaverak/foorumi-tsoha/README.md

 - username: user
 - password: user

 When testing the app you can also create a new user.
-Howerer all users are for testing and will most likely be deleted at some point during the app configuration process.
+Howerer, all users are for testing and will most likely be deleted at some point during the app configuration process.
 If you cannot log in with your user, please create a new one.

 USERS: